 Gamma Sigma Epsilon - Honors students for scholastic achievement in chemistry.

-Advisor: Dr. Charles H. Mahler
+Adviser: Dr. Charles H. Mahler

 Kappa Delta Pi - The Education Honor Society functions as a professional and honor society for students interested in the field of education.

-Advisor: Dr. Amy M. Rogers
+Adviser: Dr. Amy M. Rogers